joe-tingsanchali-sonarsource/community-guides/dotnet-coverage-test-data-import-guide.md

 * Did you specify the correct report path property to import the report at the right step?
 When importing code coverage reports, you need to ensure that you specify the report path with your associated code coverage tool's property for the SonarScanner.MSBuild.exe `begin` command, as detailed in [Test Coverage](https://docs.sonarqube.org/latest/analysis/coverage/):

-    * sonar.cs.vscoveragexml.reportsPaths
+    * `sonar.cs.vscoveragexml.reportsPaths`
-        * Path to Visual Studio Code Coverage report.
+      * Path to Visual Studio code coverage report for C#.
 Multiple paths may be comma-delimited, or included via wildcards.
       * Ensure that you have converted the code coverage report from Binary into XML (see "Convert the Code Coverage Report from Binary into XML" section on our [[Coverage & Test Data] Generate Reports for C#, VB.net](https://community.sonarsource.com/t/coverage-test-data-generate-reports-for-c-vb-net/9871) Community guide)
-    * sonar.vbnet.vscoveragexml.reportsPaths
-    * sonar.cs.dotcover.reportsPaths
+    * `sonar.cs.dotcover.reportsPaths`
-        * Path to dotCover coverage report.
+      * Path to dotCover coverage report for C#.
-    * sonar.cs.opencover.reportsPaths
+    * `sonar.cs.opencover.reportsPaths`
-        * Path to OpenCover coverage report.
+      * Path to OpenCover coverage report for C#.
+    * `sonar.vbnet.vscoveragexml.reportsPaths`
+      * Path to Visual Studio code coverage report for VB.NET.
-    * sonar.vbnet.dotcover.reportsPaths
+    * `sonar.vbnet.dotcover.reportsPaths`
-        * Path to dotCover coverage report.
+      * Path to dotCover coverage report for VB.NET.
-    * sonar.vbnet.opencover.reportsPaths
+    * `sonar.vbnet.opencover.reportsPaths`
-        * Path to OpenCover coverage report.
+      * Path to OpenCover coverage report for VB.NET.

 * Did you specify the correct path to your code coverage file?

-    Make sure you understand the regular expression for matching files and directories:
+  * Make sure you understand the regular expression for matching files and directories:

     |Symbol|Meaning|
     |---|---|
     |?|a single character|
     |*|any number of characters|
     |**|any number of directories|

-    Here is a resource to understand some other examples: [Pattern matching guide](https://confluence.atlassian.com/fisheye/pattern-matching-guide-960155410.html)
+  * Here is a resource to understand some other examples: [Pattern matching guide](https://confluence.atlassian.com/fisheye/pattern-matching-guide-960155410.html)

-    Examples of Correct Usage:
+  * Examples of Correct and Incorrect Usage

     **Right** ✅